axsaucedo/industrial-machine-learning/contents.md

 # Industry-ready ML

-> Practical understading on production ML
+> Theoretical ML crashcourse
 >
 > Knowledge around distributed ML frameworks
 >
-> Learning by example - today we are...
+> Learning by example.
+Today we are...

 ## Building a tech startup